E-ISBN: Publication Year: 2018

 COMPUTER GRAPHICS is a self-contained introduction to the modern computer graphics system.
-The goal of the book is to provide students the knowledge of computer graphics and its fundamental principles.
-It takes a logical approach to enlighten the students with the basic concept of graphics along with it’s in line mathematical and algorithmic implementation.
-This book fulfills the basic requirements of the students of BCA, MCA, BE/BTech under various universities who are having computer graphics.
-The complex algorithms are explained with proper examples.
-Machine-tested programming code for important algorithm is also attached in each chapter.
-Emphasis is given on numerical examples and solved problems at the end of each chapter the review question of consecutive years are given with solution.
+The goal is to provide students the knowledge of computer graphics and its fundamental principles.
+It takes a logical approach to enlighten the students with the basic concept of graphics along with its in line mathematical and algorithmic implementation.
+This book fulfills the basic requirements of the students of BCA, MCA, BE/B.Tech under various universities.

 Table of Contents